1. Who We Are

 Auth0 — Secure teacher and parent sign-in (OAuth 2.0).
 Processes email address and name only for authentication.
 ISO 27001, SOC 2 Type II certified.
 Location: United States.

-LemonSqueezy — Payment processing.
+Paddle — Payment processing (Merchant of Record).
 Processes payment details.
 We do not store payment card data on our servers.
-Location: United States.
+Location: United Kingdom.

 Netlify — Website hosting and Content Delivery Network (CDN).
 Serves static website files globally.
 Netlify is certified under the EU-U.S. Data Privacy Framework.
 No teacher or student personal data is stored on Netlify servers — only technical data like IP addresses are processed for rate limiting and security purposes.
 Location: United States (with global CDN).

-All service providers are contractually required to protect your information and process it only as instructed.
-We have Data Processing Agreements in place with all processors handling personal data.
+All service providers are contractually required to protect your information and process it only as instructed, and we hold Data Processing Agreements with the processors that handle personal data on our behalf.

 8. Data Storage and International Transfers